-I have learned more than I ever thought possible and still find I am humbled daily by what I don’t know.
+I have learned more than I ever thought possible and still find I am humbled daily by what I don’t know and continue to get to learn.
 In this blog, I share everything about owning a gym.
 The business side of it, my success and failures as a programmer and coach for thousands of athletes, and how you can better yourself to have not just a hobby, but a career.

 Thanks for reading.